Why Diversity in Clinical Trials is So Important

 Bringing diversity into clinical trials means more than just increasing the pool of ethnic groups represented.
 It means including people from all different walks of life.

 It’s clear from the statistics that ethnic groups are massively under-represented when it comes to clinical trials.
-And so are many other groups – ironically, often the groups who have a higher incidence of a disease and of being prescribed the very medicines that treat it.
+And so are many other groups – ironically, often the groups who have a higher incidence of a disease and comorbidities (more than one chronic condition), who may have a higher chance of being prescribed the very medicines that treat these conditions.

 Who is being excluded?